apparena/docs/docs/api/080-projects.rst

 If no version query parameter is defined, the API automatically determines the highest version and performs the requested action on it.

-The format of the version-number is based on `semantic versioning<http://semver.org/>`_.
+The format of the version-number is based on `semantic versioning`_.
 It is stored in a string and consists of three integers in the format
 'Ma.Mi.P', where Ma stands for 'MAJOR', Mi for 'MINOR' and P for 'PATCH'.

 Recommended usage is that you increment the: